Invisibilia: When Daydreaming Gets In The Way Of Real Life

 But as life became more middle-class and mundane — dishwasher unloading, toothpaste in the sink — she found herself sneaking back into a world where she was the hero, the boss, and every character in between.

-M worries that she has a newly-diagnosed condition known as maladaptive daydreaming.
-Now, it's not in the mental health Bible, a.k.a. the Diagnostic and Statistical Manual of Mental Disorders, and doctors don't know what causes it.
-There's no official treatment, although one case study suggests fluvoximine, an OCD drug, may help control the daydreams.
+M worries that she has a newly diagnosed condition known as maladaptive daydreaming.
+Now, it's not in the mental health Bible, aka the Diagnostic and Statistical Manual of Mental Disorders, and doctors don't know what causes it.
+There's no official treatment, although one case study suggests fluvoxamine, an OCD drug, may help control the daydreams.

 Whatever maladaptive daydreaming is, it can have real effects on a person's daily life.
 People who say they have the condition report having trouble making friends or even leaving the house.
 M worries she is one of them.
 She carves out time to daydream away from her husband and son who know nothing of her secret life.
 In fact, she says she's never told anyone about it.